fmalina/unilex-transcript/README.rst

 Development process
 -------------------
-Add expected (hand-adjusted) output to aim for to the test suite and improve codebase to get transcript output closer to the ideal semantic output.
+Set expected (hand-adjusted) output to aim for and improve codebase to get transcript output closer to the ideal semantic output.

 Dual Licensing